schnell-einfach-pak-choi-mit-couscous

 Quick & easy: Pak Choi with couscous

-In everyday life, things often need to be quick, and there isn't always time for elaborate recipes that take a lot of time.
-But that doesn't mean you have to sacrifice enjoyment; with the right kitchen gadgets and suitable ingredients, dinner practically cooks itself!
+In everyday life, things often need to be quick, and there is not always time for elaborate recipes that take a lot of time.
+But that does not mean you have to miss out on enjoyment; with the right kitchen helpers and suitable ingredients, dinner almost cooks itself!

-Pak choi is more commonly known as mustard greens in some regions, but this vegetable originates in Asia, where it's used in salads and stir-fries.
-Whether briefly stir-fried, steamed, or even raw and crunchy, this heat-sensitive vegetable can be prepared in no time and perfectly complements a variety of dishes.
-The recipe becomes truly practical for everyday use with fluffy couscous and a nutty sauce, whose subtle nuances perfectly accentuate the pak choi's flavor.
+Pak Choi is better known here as mustard cabbage, but this vegetable originally comes from Asia and is used there for salads as well as Wok dishes.
+Quickly fried, steamed, or even raw and crisp, this heat-sensitive vegetable is ready in no time and is a great addition to many dishes.
+This recipe becomes truly practical for everyday use thanks to fluffy couscous and a nutty sauce, whose nuances perfectly highlight the aroma of the Pak Choi.

-Thanks to the pressure cooker, couscous and cabbage are not only ready to serve in just a few minutes, but the short cooking time also allows their delicate flavors to develop perfectly.
-The quick dish is enhanced by a touch of rich vanilla, which blends beautifully with the savory aromas.
-It's that easy to enjoy a delicious meal, even when time is short!
+Thanks to the pressure cooker, the couscous and cabbage are not only ready to serve within a few minutes, but also develop their delicate flavor perfectly thanks to the short cooking time.
+This quick dish is enhanced by fine vanilla, which blends beautifully with the savory aromas.
+It can be this easy to enjoy a feast, even when time is a little tight!

 28 min